SymfonyCasts/api-platform/sfcasts/ep2-security/validator-logic.md

 by adding a *separate* validation constraint - the `NotBlank` annotation.
 The fact that we're *missing* this is a bug... and let's prove it before we fix it.

-In `CheeseListingResourceTest`, let's move this `$cheesyData`, up above one more request.
-This request is the one that makes sure that after we log in, we *can* use this operation: we will get a 400 status code due to a validation error, but not the 404 that would be expected if you were denied access.
+In `CheeseListingResourceTest`, move this `$cheesyData` up above one more request.
+This request is the one that makes sure that, after we log in, we *are* authorized to use this operation: we get a 400 status code due to a validation error, but not the 403 that we would expect if we were denied access.

 Now, pass `$cheesyData` to that operation.
-We should *still* get a 400 response: we're passing *some* data, but this should return a validation error due to the missing `owner` field.
+We should *still* get a 400 response: we're passing *some* data, but we're still missing the `owner` field... which *should* be required.

-But when you run the test:
+However, when we run the test:

 ```terminal-silent
 php bin/phpunit --filter=testCreateCheeseListing
 ```

-It's a big, giant 500 error!
-It's trying to insert that record into the database, which is failing because the `owner_id` column is required.
+It explodes into a big, giant 500 error!
+It's trying to insert a record into the database with a `null` `owner_id` column.

 To fix this, above `owner`, add the missing `@Assert\NotBlank()`.
 The value must now *not* be blank *and* it must be a valid owner.
-Try the test now:
+Try the test again:

 ```terminal-silent
 php bin/phpunit --filter=testCreateCheeseListing
 ```

 It's green!
 Next, allowing `owner` to be part of our API is great for admin users.
-But it's also inconvenient for normal users.
-Could we *allow* the `owner` field to be sent when creating a `CheeseListing`... but automatically set it to the currently-authenticated user if it's missing?
-And if so, how can we do that?
+But it's kind of inconvenient for *normal* users.
+Could we *allow* the `owner` field to be sent when creating a `CheeseListing`... but automatically set it to the currently-authenticated user if the field is *not* sent?
+And if so, how?
 That's next.